 Some homeowners’ associations do not allow vertical seam panels because of aesthetics.
 In these cases, metal shingles may enable the homeowner to retain the metal roof benefits while complying with HOA regulations because metal shingles have a more traditional look.

 Color is also a big topic of consideration.
-Our Milan metal shingles are coated with Kynar 500® and come in a variety of colors and prints.
+Our Milan metal shingles are coated with Kynar 500® and come in various colors and prints.

 A significant difference between vertical seam panels and metal shingles is that metal shingles tend to be more expensive to install because of the higher labor costs associated with installing separate “shingles” versus installing a single panel that runs from ridge to eave.